 Most people have heard the warnings that you should not represent yourself in court.
+A lesson that criminal lawyers watch self-represent accused persons learn everyday in criminal courts.
 Without a strong knowledge of the law, rules of evidence and legal procedures, you’re bound to make mistakes.
 Misunderstanding an evidentiary rule or procedure could mean crucial evidence not being admitted at your trial.

 Imagine not being able to rely upon an Expert Report that cost thousands of dollars to produce and not being able to use it as evidence at your trial?
 You can’t expect the Courts to go easy on you due to a lack of experience.

 A professional, however, understands how the rules of evidence work and the court procedures.
 An experienced criminal lawyer not only can ensure that your evidence is properly presented to the Court, but more importantly can ensure that only lawful evidence is admitted against you.